Frank La Rocca: Career

-He is recorded on Cappella Records, Enharmonic Records, CRI, CRS, SCI, and ERM Media.
+La Rocca has recorded for Cappella Records, Enharmonic Records, CRI, CRS, SCI, and ERM Media.
 Cappella's 2022 release of Mass of the Americas, produced by 11-time Grammy Award-winner Blanton Alspaugh, was in the Billboard Top Ten Traditional Classical albums for 2022.
+He was named Composer-in-Residence at the Benedict XVI Institute for Sacred Music and Liturgy in 2018.